casasoftch/casawp/readme.txt

 == Changelog ==

-= DEV =
-* new: WPML support
-* new: converted translations to po files
-* new: automatically translated ja,ru,fr,it

-= 3.0.3 =
+= 3.0.3 DEV =
 * bug: changed position of email field in contact form
 * new: documents can now be displayed
 * bug: pagination fixed
+* new: WPML support
+* new: converted translations to po files
+* new: automatically translated ru,fr,it,ja^^
+* todo: DE version needs to be completely transferred to po/mo

 = 3.0.2 =
 * warning: single and archive tempalte files were renamed